team-supercharge/swift-style-guide/README.markdown

-# The Official raywenderlich.com Swift Style Guide.
+# Supercharge Swift Style Guide.
-### Updated for Swift 3

-This style guide is different from others you may see, because the focus is centered on readability for print and the web.
-We created this style guide to keep the code in our books, tutorials, and starter kits nice and consistent — even though we have many different authors working on the books.

-Our overarching goals are clarity, consistency and brevity, in that order.
+### Origin

+This style guide is based on Ray Wenderlich's style guide, which can be found [here](https://github.com/raywenderlich/swift-style-guide).

 ## Table of Contents